LuisaGroup/LuisaCompute/README.md

 ### Python Frontend

 Besides the native C++ DSL and runtime interfaces, we are also working on a Python frontend.
 Examples using the Python frontend can be found under `src/tests/python`.
+Please add ./bin/release and ./src/py to environment variable PYTHONPATH so that test can access binaries and depended scripts.
 > Note: Due to the differences between native Python syntax and C++, some by-design difference may occur.
-For instance, there is no "reference" concept in Python's method argument, so we mark "structure" and "array" type as reference-argument and scalar type as value-argument defaultly.
+For instance, there is no "reference" concept in Python's method argument, so we mark "structure" and "array" type as reference-argument and builtin type (scalar, vector, matrix, etc.) as value-argument defaultly.

 ### C API and Frontends in Other Languages